 What is Diffusion?

-Diffusion is the process of molecules moving from an area of high concentration to an area of low concentration.
-In the lungs, oxygen has a higher concentration in the alveoli than in the blood, so it diffuses from the alveoli into the blood.
+Diffusion is the passive movement of molecules from an area of higher concentration to an area of lower concentration.
+In the lungs, diffusion occurs across the thin walls of the alveoli and capillaries.

 How are Alveoli Involved in Respiration?